-For the school year 2012-2013, Petron sponsored the college education of 24 scholars pursuing different degrees from various academic institutions, the qualified of whom who can eventually earn the opportunity to be employed by Petron.
+For the school year 2012-2013, Petron sponsored the college education of 24 scholars pursuing different degrees from various academic institutions, the qualified of whom who can eventually earn to opportunity be employed by Petron.
+For school year 2014-2015, Petron had 41 college scholars.

 A total of 442 children are receiving scholarships to go to high school in 25 public schools in Metro Manila.
 For the school year 2013-2014, Petron sponsored the college education of 24 scholars pursuing different degrees from various academic institutions, the qualified of whom can eventually earn the opportunity to be employed by Petron.
+For school year 2014-2015, Petron had 449 high school scholars.

 - Petron Schools.
 As a parallel effort and in support of DepEd's Adopt-A-School Program, PFI continued to pursue its school building program.
-In 2012, Petron was able to build a total of eight (8) new classrooms or four (4) Petron Schools in areas close to depots located in Zamboanga del Norte, General Santos City and Tagbilaran City.
+In 2012, Petron was able to build a total of eight (8) new classrooms or four (4) Petron Schools in areas close to depots located Zamboanga del Norte, General Santos City and Tagbilaran City.
 In 2013, Petron was able to build a Petron School of four (4) new classrooms in San Miguel, Compostela Valley which was badly hit by Typhoon Pablo.
 This brings the total number of classrooms constructed to 197 classrooms or 80 schools, since 2002. - Petron also sponsored the establishment of classrooms called Silid Pangarap for the pre-school level in support of SMC's commitment to the AGAPP (Aklat, Gabay, Aruga Tungo sa Pag-angat at Pag-asa) Foundation's program of building pre-schools.
 In 2013 Petron was building 39 classrooms, with 19 having already been turned over in Bataan, Compostela Valley, Samar, Tagaytay, Negros Oriental, South Cotabato, and Sultan Kudarat.
+Since 2011, Petron had inaugurated 40 classrooms and 20 schools in various parts of the country, including Mindanao.